chris-newman/tidy-ionic-starter/README.md

 This template is based on the [blank](https://github.com/driftyco/ionic-starter-blank) starter template for the [Ionic Framework](http://ionicframework.com/).
+It comes with an example Login component and a route configured for it (most of my apps have needed Login screens).

 ## What it's for
-A starter template is what becomes the www directory within the Cordova project.
+From the Ionic [documentation](http://ionicframework.com/docs/cli/start.html): A starter template is what becomes the www directory within the Cordova project.
 This template is mainly used to save me the trouble of manually restructuring my Ionic projects.

 ## How it's different